Rini Wulandari: After Idol

-Rinni Wulandari has released 4 albums, ‘Aku Tetap Milikmu’(2007)‘Independent Part 1’(2015) ‘Independent Part 2’(2017) and her latest album SKINS (2021).
+Rinni Wulandari has released 4 albums, 'Aku Tetap Milikmu'(2007)'Independent Part 1'(2015) 'Independent Part 2'(2017) and her latest album SKINS (2021).

-Rinni has another duo project “SOUNDWAVE” along with her husband, Jevin Julian.
-They met on the Producer/Remixer Competition on Net TV back in 2015.
+Rinni has another duo project "SOUNDWAVE" along with her husband, Jevin Julian.
+They met on the Producer/Remixer Competition on Net TV in 2015.
 Since then, they decided to keep making music as a duo until now.

 Through her career, Rinni Wulandari has been nominated in several music awards, such as AMI Awards, Anugrah Planet Muzik Singapore, and Indonesian Choice Awards.
-In 2020 she won AMI Awards for the first time as The Best R&B Singer.
+In 2020, she won AMI Awards for the first time as The Best R&B Singer.
 She also performed at Music Matters Singapore in 2015.
-Rinni was performed for the opening ceremony ASEAN GAMES in 2018.
-And she collaborated with other South East Asian artists for a charity single ‘Heal’ for COVID-19 in August 2020.
+Rinni performed for the opening ceremony ASEAN GAMES in 2018.
+She collaborated with other South East Asian artists for a charity single 'Heal' for COVID-19 in August 2020.

 List of Asian Idol : Choice of Indonesia performances

 Graduate

 In 2012, she is one of the small list of Indonesian artists with bachelor's degrees which graduated from Paramadina University, Jakarta majored in communications.
 "I'm relieved.
 I can concentrate more on my singing career now.